yzyray/FoxRequest/README.md

 # FoxRequest
-Source code of `InVisibleFrame.jar` in [LizzieYzy](https://github.com/yzyray/lizzieyzy)
+Source code of `FoxRequest.jar` in [LizzieYzy](https://github.com/yzyray/lizzieyzy)

-Get fox sgf game records
+Used to get sgf game records of Fox weiqi.